rescript-lang/bucklescript.github.io/docs/embed-raw-javascript.md

 ### Tips & Tricks

-Embedding raw JS snippets is **highly discouraged**, though also highly useful if you're just starting out.
+Embedding raw JS snippets is **discouraged**, though also highly useful if you're just starting out.
 As a matter of fact, the first few Reason BuckleScript projects were converted through:

 - pasting raw JS snippets inside a file
 - examining the JS output (identical)